TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 ## Downloads
   ### Windows
-  Just unzip it, annoying installation bloat doesn't exist here
+  Just unzip it!
-	I heavily suggest looking into #optimal-setup.
+  No annoying installation bloat!
-	So you can press F9, to start it from anywhere!
+  Look into #optimal-setup, so you can press F9, and start it from anywhere!

   ### Linux
   Linux Chads build pipes, they don't use GUI (kappa?)